Running Your Business

 When Should You Consider This Test?

-If cost is an inhibiting factor for a patient, CDI's breath tests are good SIBO testing options for diagnosing hydrogen-SIBO and IMO.
+If cost is an inhibiting factor for a patient, CDI's breath tests are good SIBO testing options for assessing hydrogen-SIBO and IMO.
 The SIBO/IMO glucose breath test can be ordered for patients with lactulose allergy.

 Summary

-SIBO breath tests act as convenient at-home testing aids to diagnose small intestinal bacterial overgrowth and intestinal methanogen overgrowth.
+SIBO breath tests act as convenient at-home testing aids to assess small intestinal bacterial overgrowth and intestinal methanogen overgrowth.
 Depending on your clinical needs, various breath tests may serve you better than others.
 SIBO breath tests primarily differ between the testing period's duration and the substrate included in the test kit.
 All SIBO breath tests measure hydrogen and methane gas levels derived from intestinal bacteria and methanogens.
 The trio-smart breath test is the only test that measures hydrogen sulfide gas levels.
 A comparison table for all SIBO breath tests available to order through Rupa Health can be viewed here.

-Learn More
+Learn more

 Lab Tests in This Article